 1. Add the water to a pot on medium heat

-2. Add all of the spices (saving 1 teaspoon of cardamom), ginger and mint to the water
+2. Add all of the spices, ginger and mint to the water.

-4. Reduce the heat to medium low and add 2 teaspoons of loose black tea, folding into the water and stirring
+4. Then add 2 teaspoons of loose black tea, or two teabags, folding into the water and stirring.

-9. Allow tea to simmer for 8-10 minutes, stirring occasionally
+9. Allow tea to simmer for 5 minutes.

 10. Using a tea strainer, pour the tea into cups and serve hot